ADAH-EviDENce/evidence/README.md

 ## Generating a model from the corpus

-Define the name you want to use for the image, and define the name of the dataset/experiment
+Define the name of the dataset/experiment
 ```shell
 EXPERIMENT=getuigenverhalen
 ```